Dmitriy282/DevOps_online_Vinnytsia_2022Q1Q2/m3/task3.4/readme.md

 12. Add an entry on the DNS Server for the Home Server, as shown in Fig.9

 13. Check the functionality by entering on Client1 in Desktop/Web Browser - domain3.com, as shown in Fig. 10

+File link: